adityakamath/adityakamath.github.io/_posts/2022-06-26-more-microros-examples.md

 </figure>
 ### Next steps

 For the next week, firstly, I want to visit the office for some 3D printed parts (I expected go last week but was ill).
-I also want to play around with different Multiserial configurations on micro-ROS - such as two publishers, one publisher + one subscriber, service server and client.
-I also want to investigate the limitations of the Nano RP2040, and try to answer why the IMU ML example works with Serial transport and not over WiFi.
-Finally, I want to try the same examples with the Teensy 4.1, especially with UDP over Ethernet (also with the Portenta).
+Next, I will to investigate the limitations of the Nano RP2040, and try to answer why the IMU ML example worked with Serial transport and not over WiFi.
+Finally, I want to try UDP over Ethernet with the Portenta and its breakout board, and the Teensy 4.1 (with the Ethernet kit).
+If I get the time, I also want to play around with different Multiserial configurations on micro-ROS - such as two publishers, one publisher + one subscriber, service server and client.
 More updates next weekend...